 As we age, our bodies break down old bone tissue and form new bone tissue to replace it.
-But for those who suffer from osteoporosis, the bone tissue either forms too slowly or breaks down too quickly causing bones to become thin, fragile and prone to fracture.
+But for those who suffer from osteoporosis, the bone tissue either forms too slowly or breaks down too quickly causing bones to become thin, fragile, and prone to fracture.

 Fortunately, there have been incredible advances over the past years in the treatment and our knowledge of osteoporosis.

-6 Important Facts About Osteoporosis
+6 Interesting Facts About Osteoporosis

 So, whether you have the condition, know of someone who has it, or want to learn the best strategies to avoid it, you should know the following six things about osteoporosis.